Questions and Answers

 What are “closing costs”?

-What is the cost of legal service at the moment of drawing up the transaction papers?
+What is the cost of legal service at the moment of purchase?

 PURCHASE